A T6 spinal cord injury can affect motor control and sensation from the top of the abdomen down.

 Ultimately, SCI patients must retrain their spinal cord, brain, and body to work in sync again through consistent practice.

 Task-specific, repetitive training stimulates the spinal cord’s ability to rewire itself (neuroplasticity) and is essential for recovery.

 The more you practice, the more neural adaptations occur.
 Think ‘use it and improve it’.

 Understanding T6 Spinal Cord Injuries

-T6 spinal cord injuries can affect balance, walking, and bladder functions.
+T6 spinal cord injuries can affect balance, walking, and bowel and bladder functions.

-However, depending on the completeness of the injury, side effects can range from mild to severe.
+However, depending on the completeness of the injury, secondary effects can range from mild to severe.